BenSheridanEdwards/pokedex/README.md

 #### React Testing Library & Jest

 Unit testing my components based on what the user sees and how the UI changes as they interact with the site.

+#### Cypress

+End-to-end testing with cypress to test the user journey using the app.

 ## To-Do